Job Title and Responsibilities

 University Diploma in Professional Development – Managing and Working in a Mobile Workforce

 Certificate in Counselling Skills

 Professional Memberships and Activities

-I am on the management committee of Church Action on Poverty which is a national social justice charity committed to tacking poverty in the UK: http://www.church-poverty.org.uk/
+Management committee member for Church Action on Poverty,a national social justice charity committed to tacking poverty in the UK: http://www.church-poverty.org.uk/

 Welfare benefits, welfare reform, housing rights, social policy, provision and delivery of advice services.

 The Social Welfare Law, Policy and Advice Practice course has excellent links with agencies and professionals from the sector.
 Over the last few years I have worked in partnership, alongside academic colleagues and students, with organisations including the Institute of Money Advisers, Aspire Housing, Citizens Advice, National Association of Welfare Rights Advisers (NAWRA), Stoke-on-Trent Food Bank, Age UK, Save the Children, Stoke-on-Trent City Council, Staffordshire Housing Association, British Red Cross, MIND, and Brighter Futures.

 My research focuses on the impact of welfare reform and access to services for marginalised groups.